 Most of the time, one or more stents may be placed in the artery to help keep the artery open.
-A stent is a metal tube or spring coil which is passed into the diseased part of the artery using a balloon.
+A stent is a metal tube or spring coil.
+This is passed into the diseased part of the artery using a balloon.
 The balloon is removed once the stent is in place.

 The stent stays in for life.
-After the procedure, you will be given some drugs, which reduce your risk of blood clotting and the stent blocking.
+After the procedure, you will be given drugs, which reduce your risk of blood clotting and blocking the stents.

 At the end of the procedure the artery may be closed with a special plug to stop the bleeding.
 Your Cardiologist will discuss this with you.
+The risks/complications of this procedure are; Common risks (more than 5%) include: